php-ru/symfony-docs-ru/routing/conditions.rst

 A route can be made to match only certain routing placeholders (via regular expressions), HTTP methods, or host names.
-If you need more flexibility to define arbitrary matching logic, use the ``conditions`` routing option:
+If you need more flexibility to define arbitrary matching logic, use the ``condition`` routing setting:

 .. configuration-block::